How Five Stevens Point Firefighters Spread the Solar Spark through the Firehouse Family

 Those conversations carried more weight than any advertisement ever could—because they came from people Todd had trusted for years.

-The Beckens’ Part of the Ripple
+The Beckens’ Part of the Referral Chain

 For Kim and Todd Becken, solar wasn’t a new idea.
 “We knew we wanted to go solar for many years,” Kim explains.
 “But it never really fit into the budget.
 Something else always took priority, like a new roof.”